-In its trans-inclusion policy document it celebrates Philip "Pips" Bunce, a man who says he is straight and happy with his gender identity, but who enjoys dressing up in women's clothing and coming to work as "Pips".11 indirect discrimination if a rule that is applied based on sex causes a detriment to a male person who wants to wear women's clothes as part of their transition.
+In its trans-inclusion policy document it celebrates Philip "Pips" Bunce, a man who says he is straight and happy with his gender identity, but who enjoys dressing up in women's clothing and coming to work as "Pips".11

 Credit Suisse's dress code is its choice.
-However, the Equality Act 2010 allows the company to say that its business image requires men to wear a suit and tie for work and to ask staff who are not transitioning but practicing part-time cross-dressing to practise it in their own time.
+However, the Equality Act 2010 allows the company to say that its business image requires men to wear a suit and tie for work and to ask staff who share Philip Bunce's hobby of part-time cross-dressing to practise it in their own time.